 The artist mentor and apprentice must complete the application form in full.
 The artist mentor must answer the questions listed under "Artist Mentor Information" (see Section C, Questions 1-4), and the apprentice must respond to the questions listed under "Apprentice Information" (see Section D, Questions 1-4).
 Both applicants should complete the rest f the application together.
 Along with the application form, the artist mentors and apprentices are both required to submit samples of their work and letters of support (see Section F).
 Applications can be handwritten.

-All applicants are welcome to contact Yexas Folklife to discuss their proposals and work samples.
-Direct application assistance and draft review are available through December 3, 2021.
+All applicants are welcome to contact Texas Folklife to discuss their proposals and work samples.
+Direct application assistance and draft review will be available.

 - Evaluation Criteria/Eligibility

 Moderated by Texas Folklife staff, a panel of folk and traditional arts specialists and past program participants will review completed applications on a competitive basis and make recommendations for approval according to the following criteria:

 - Artistic strength of the artist mentor's work according to the standards of the traditional community

 - Established skill and demonstrated commitment of the apprentice

 - Feasibility of the proposed work plan, appropriateness of the budget, and the likelihood of successful collaboration between the artist mentor and apprentice

 IMPACT (25 points)